pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

   api-auto-registration-controller   api-auto-registration.tap.domain  api-auto-registration-cert   valid    Valid HTTPProxy
   ```

-1. To get all of the curated API specifications with curl, use FQDN with an http scheme:
+1. To get all the curated API specifications with curl, use FQDN with an http scheme:

   ```console
   curl http(s)://AAR-CONTROLLER-FQDN/openapi